Achievements

 Morning tea Waratah Street east July 2022.
 Natural regeneration of Hakea salicifolia centre-right Photo: K Hising BMCC

-• The Bushcare Group has maintained the habitat of indigenous animals such as swamp wallabies, frogs, possums, birds, turtles and stream dwelling insects, and created new habitat for them.
-The group has kept ongoing records of the indigenous animal populations of the area (see Flora and Fauna).
+• The Bushcare Group has maintained the habitat of indigenous animals, such as swamp wallabies, frogs, possums, birds, turtles and stream dwelling insects, and created new habitat for them.
+The group has maintained records of the indigenous animal species that live in the area (see Flora and Fauna).

 • The water quality of Lawson Creek has been measured and monitored since approximately 2000 (see Streamwatch).
 The water remains in a reasonably fit state to maintain indigenous animal and plant life.
 A wider indigenous vegetation belt (or riparian zone) for Lawson Creek has been established.
-More vegetation helps to regulate and stabilise stream water temperature, a process which in turn supports aquatic life forms.
+An increase in vegetation helps to stabilise stream water temperature, and this supports aquatic life forms.

 A busy planting session Sept 2015 Photo: K Hising/BMCC